LLNL/cardioid/README.md

 To build Cardioid with spack, follow the following steps:

-* Make a YAML file for your particular cluster telling the system where to find MPI, what compilers to use, where to find lapack, etc. Examples can be found in arch/*.yaml.
-[Read here](https://spack.readthedocs.io/en/latest/tutorial_environments.html#spack-yaml) for more information on the syntax for this YAML file.

 * Clone [Spack](https://spack.io) and set it up:
    ```
    git clone https://github.com/spack/spack.git
    . spack/share/spack/setup-env.sh
    ```

-* Install your YAML file as a spack environment.
+* Make a YAML file for your particular cluster telling the system where to find MPI, what compilers to use, where to find lapack, etc. Examples can be found in arch/*.yaml.
+We've created a script to automate this process and make it easier.
+This script will check your path for mpi, cuda, perl, and cmake.
+For more information on spack environments, [Read here](https://spack.readthedocs.io/en/latest/tutorial_environments.html#spack-yaml).
    ```
-   spack env create YOURENV arch/YOURENV.yaml
+   ./setup_spack.pl YOURENV
    ```

 * Activate your environment